 In our HEADSETS 101 series, we’ll cover all of those questions and more as we simplify and explain the benefits of noise-canceling headsets in great detail.

-Last Updated - March 2017
+Last Updated – November 2020

 The term noise canceling can be confusing because it relates to two different technologies.
-Prior to the 2000’s, a noise-canceling headset would only benefit your caller and had no direct effect on the user of the headset.
+Prior to the 2000’s, a noise-canceling headset would only benefit your caller.
+It had no direct effect on the user of the headset.
 It was built into the microphone and would cut down on background noise around you, allowing your caller to hear you more clearly.
-Around 2015, manufacturers started introducing Active Noise-Canceling technology into headsets, which now benefits the user of the headset and improves their ability to hear more clearly by reducing background noise and distractions.
-An example of a high-quality headset, great for softphone applications and Bluetooth connectivity, is the Plantronics Voyager Focus UC.
+Manufacturers estimate up to 75% of your background noise will be reduced to your caller.

 How Loud Is Your Environment?
 Does This Look Familiar?

 What is Noise Canceling?
 It Refers to Microphones & Speakers.

 When consider headsets for loud environments, most business grade headsets have noise canceling built into the microphone.
 That helps callers hear you better, but doesn’t address you hearing better.
 Advances in technology and an increase in demand, with more users working in loud office and home environments, now have started a trend where headsets have noise canceling being added separately into the speakers.
 This helps the users of the headset tune out background noise, allowing them to focus more on their calls with less distractions.

 A noise-canceling microphone has two or more microphones picking up sound from different directions.
 The primary microphone faces your mouth, while secondary microphones pick up background noise in all directions.
 The headset targets your voice and electronically reduces the background noise.
 This makes your voice crisp and clear to your caller.